Joe Sakic: Executive career

 Sakic's tenure as general manager faced early adversity, notably in the 2016–17 season, in which the team finished in last place and managed only 48 points in the standings.
 Sakic later admitted that at points he was to be relieved by team ownership in midst of the poor results.
-Despite finishing last, the team did not win any of the top three lottery picks in the 2017 NHL Entry Draft, dropping to fourth.
+Despite finishing last, the team did not win any of the top three lottery picks in the 2017 NHL entry draft, dropping to fourth.
 This seeming misfortune would later prove beneficial, as it led to the Avalanche selecting future Norris Trophy-winning defenceman Cale Makar at fourth overall.
 The poor season also perpetuated a trade request from star player Matt Duchene, which Sakic would ultimately translate into several assets, including defencemen Sam Girard and Bowen Byram.
 In later years, Sakic would make additional trades for Nazem Kadri, Devon Toews, and Artturi Lehkonen, and sign Valeri Nichushkin as a free agent.
 The Avalanche won the Presidents' Trophy for the 2020–21 season but faltered in the second round of the playoffs for the third consecutive season.
 The Avalanche finished second in the regular season the following year but won the Stanley Cup.
 Sakic became only the third person, after Milt Schmidt and Serge Savard, to win a Stanley Cup with the same franchise as a player and general manager.
 In recognition of his work for the 2021–22 season, Sakic received the Jim Gregory General Manager of the Year Award.

-On July 11, 2022, the Avalanche announced that Sakic would be ceding the general manager title to longtime assistant Chris MacFarland and assuming a new role as President of Hockey Operations.
+On July 11, 2022, the Avalanche announced that Sakic would be ceding the general manager title to longtime assistant Chris MacFarland and assuming a new role as president of hockey operations.
+Following MacFarland's departure to the Nashville Predators on June 2, 2026, Sakic re-assumed the role of general manager.

 Personal life

 Sakic and his wife Debbie have three children: son Mitchell, born 1996, and fraternal twins, son Chase and daughter Kamryn, born October 2000.
 Sakic and his wife met at a local high school while he was playing in Swift Current, and they frequently return to the town during the off-season.
 Sakic is an avid golfer and competed in the celebrity pro am golf tournament in Lake Tahoe in the summer of 2006.
 Each summer during his playing career, Sakic also hosted his own charity golf tournament, which benefited the Food Bank of the Rockies.
 Sakic's charity work is estimated to have provided more than seven million meals to poor children and families and earned him an NHL Foundation Player Award in 2007.

 Sakic is a fan favourite in his hometown of Burnaby, where a street has been named Joe Sakic Way in his honour.
 Throughout British Columbia, Sakic is known as "Burnaby Joe".
 In Colorado, Sakic is known as "Super Joe."
 His younger brother Brian joined the Swift Current Broncos during Joe's final season with the team and later played for the Flint Generals of the United Hockey League.
-Sakic also has an uncredited role in the movie Happy Gilmore as a "player at hockey tryouts".